cfosseprez/graphizy/README.md

 <img align="left" width="64" height="48" src="https://raw.githubusercontent.com/cfosseprez/graphizy/main/images/logo.png" alt="Graphizy">

 # Graphizy

-A powerful graph maker for computational geometry and network visualization, you can choose from multiple graph types analyse their metrics in real time, and construct memory-enhanced graph for interaction monitoring.
+Graphizy is a fast and flexible Python library for building and analyzing graphs from 2D spatial data.
+Designed for computational geometry and network visualization, it supports a range of graph types, real-time metric analysis, and memory-enhanced graphs to track dynamic interactions over time — all powered by OpenCV and igraph.

 ![Detection to Graph](https://raw.githubusercontent.com/cfosseprez/graphizy/main/images/detection_to_graph.png)